 Incapacity due to illness or injury is a great fear for most people.
 No one wants to be left unable to make their own decisions or unable to express their preferences for the kind of medical care they will receive.
 Unfortunately, a sudden tragedy or the illnesses that so often accompany old age can often leave a person incapacitated.

 If you are stricken with an illness or hurt in an accident and become incapacitated, conservatorship could become necessary if you have not made plans to avoid it.
 Conservatorship is an undesirable option that is bad for you and your loved ones.
 Don’t leave conservatorship as your only option.
-Instead, reach out today to the Law Office of Roy W. Litherland.
+Instead, reach out today to the Litherland, Kennedy & Associates, APC, Attorneys at Law.
 Our firm can provide help with a personalized incapacity plan and can answer your questions including:

 Why do I want to avoid conservatorship?